 Vancouver’s Winter Farmers Market takes place on Saturdays from November until April in the parking lot at Nat Bailey Stadium at 4601 Ontario Street.

-Note: In 2018 the Nat Bailey Winter Farmers Market will be renamed and become part of the new year-round Riley Park Farmers Market.
+Note: As of 2018 the Nat Bailey Winter Farmers Market has been renamed and become part of the new year-round Riley Park Farmers Market.
 See below for details.

 Vancouver Winter Market